raspberrypi/documentation/configuration/config-txt.md

 The effective gpu_freq is automatically rounded to nearest even integer, so asking for core_freq=500 and gpu_freq=300 will result in divisor of 2000/300 = 6.666 => 6 and so 333.33MHz.

 ##Tested values
 The following table shows some successful attempts at overclocking, which can be used for orientation.
-These settings may not work on every device and can shorten the lifetime of the Broadcom SoC.
+These settings may not work on every device, and can shorten the lifespan of the Broadcom SoC.

 {| border="1"
 ! arm_freq !! gpu_freq !! core_freq !! h264_freq !! isp_freq !! v3d_freq !! sdram_freq !! over_voltage !! over_voltage_sdram